-Once again, we wish to commit to be a student-oriented department and maintain the synergies between student and staff from which we can all benefit.
-Please, make sure to use the Department's social media and other communication channels and share your feedback, as we continue breaking ground for the History and Archaeology Department of the future.
+Once again, we are pleased to welcome you to a student and teaching-oriented department.
+To sustain the synergies between student and staff from which everyone benefits, do make sure to use the Department's website, social media and other communication channels, alongside your instructors' Office Hours.
+These offer opportunities to share your feedback and to ask questions you will have.
+We will want to hear your views as we continue breaking ground for the History and Archaeology Department of the future.

-Enrique Okenve, PhD
+James Robertson, PhD

-BA AFRICAN DIASPORA STUDIES (MAJOR) (Not offered for 2021-2022)
+BA AFRICAN DIASPORA STUDIES (MAJOR) (Not offered for 2022-2023)

 Each student will need at least 39 credits in African Diaspora Studies (ADS).
 All Level II majors in African Diaspora Studies (ADS) must declare a concentration within the ADS programme.
 All students who are completing Level I but are also taking Level II courses must also declare a concentration.
-Majors should do 4 courses from the same concentration across Levels II and III.
+Majors should do 4 courses from the same concentration across Levels II and III. \